Satvik-ai/My_Application_Development_Portfolio/README.md

-# My Application Development Portfolio
+# 🧑‍💻 Application Development Portfolio

+Welcome to my portfolio of application development projects.
+Each repository includes source code and implementation details.
+Click on any project title to explore further.

+---

 | 🚀 Project | 📄 Description |
 ------------- | -------------